 I didn’t track condiments or snacks in MyFitnessPal

-When you’re trying to stop being obsessed with micro-managing your food and letting food tracking apps, like MyFitnessPal, override your own intuition, it is a BIG deal to start weening yourself off tracking.
+When work to stop being obsessed with micro-managing your food.
+And no longer let food tracking apps override your own intuition.
+It is a BIG deal to start weening yourself off food tracking.
 Accomplishing this goal means you are starting to trust your body more.
 You’re recognizing that tracking your food prevents you from listening to your body.
 This also can have a positive snowball effect in creating opportunity for you to stop measuring and controlling your portions as well.

 If you’re coming from a diet culture background of Whole30, Clean Eating or Paleo, it’s a particularly big moment when you voluntarily select veggies because you want to and not because they’re “approved.”

-When you spend decades eating only “good” clean foods because you were told everything else is “unhealthy,” it can feel confusing to trust yourself around God-made foods.
+After spending decades eating only “good” clean foods it can feel confusing to trust yourself around God-made foods again.
 Are you falling into old patterns that dieting taught you?
 Or do you really enjoy those veggies?
 Once you’re able to distinguish that you want something, it means you’re getting back in touch with your intuition.
-It’s also an opportunity to learn that your body craves nutrients.
+It’s also an opportunity to realize your body craves nutrients.
 This realization helps you start to trust that your body will always make sure it gets what it needs to thrive.